schosen/processout-helloworld/README.md

 There are also "out the box" metrics related to memory consumption, cpu consumption, etc. e.g. `process_cpu_seconds_total` (Total user and system CPU time spent in seconds) and `process_virtual_memory_bytes` (Virtual memory size in bytes)

+The above metrics are key to understanding the health of the service.
+Typically at minumum you want to measure the 4 golden signals for any service.
+Latency, Traffic, Errors and Saturation

 ## CI/ CD
 This application uses github action for its continous integration pipeline, the Docker image is pushed to docker hub when new code is merged to main.

 I then create a minikube cluster, test the cluster by running a kubectl command then deploy the go server to the cluster using the manifests.
+This could be used if you want to run integration tests for the service later on.
+Ideally I would deploy to a cloud managed kubernetes service like AWS EKS which I currently don't have access to.

 ## Kubernetes deployment
 This application can be deployed to minikube cluster.